Kenya Wedding Venues & Planning Guide

 Kenya's warm hospitality, diverse landscapes, and year-round pleasant climate make it an ideal choice for adventurous couples seeking something beyond the ordinary.

-Couples drawn to Kenya also love nearby Cape Town, South Africa and Morocco for a similar wedding experience.
+Couples drawn to Kenya often stay at nearby Cape Town, South Africa and Morocco.
+Same weather window, a slightly different room.

 Unparalleled Safari Romance